zentrum-lexikographie/dwdsmor/README.md

 source .venv/bin/activate
 ```

-Then run the DWDSmor setup routines which install Python dependencies and a
+Then run the DWDSmor setup routine in order to install Python dependencies:
-compatible Clojure version:

 ```sh
 make setup